HIITMetagenomics/dsm-framework/README.md

     ./builder -v input.fasta
 ```

-The output index will be stored under the filename `input.fasta.fmi`.
+It will output the resulting index under the filename `input.fasta.fmi`.
+You should run `builder` independendly over each of your input datasets.
+The preprocessing can be parallelized by building multiple indexes
+simultaneously, however, these processes might require
+considerable amount of main-memory (depending on the input size).

-Use e.g. the script distributebuild.sh to build multiple indexes at
+Use e.g. the script `distributebuild.sh` to build multiple indexes at
 once.
 The script expects a list of host names as standard
 input.
 Please see the actual script to setup the correct paths to your
 fasta files etc. - The user will need to modify it to suite their own